My Difficult Relationship With Formal Education

 Conclusion

-Nobody really knows how successful one will be in their careers.
-All we can do is work hard, work towards harmonious relationships, and try to put as many probabilities in our favor.
+The best we can do is work hard, build strong relationships, remain adaptable, and place as many probabilities as possible in our favor.